-Research on soil contamination and soil changes due to contamination is getting more attention, particularly in the soil ecosystems reclamation and sustainable use.
-For the sake of economic, environmental, and health perspectives, monitoring and analyzing these alterations are necessary for residents, decision makers, and environmental-observers.
-Conventional methods for determining the soil condition in vast areas require field sampling, chemical analyses in a laboratory and geostatistical interpolation, which are time-consuming and expensive [44].
-For instance, according to Shi et al., [1] because of limited funds, investments on PTE decontamination have relatively lagged behind or have even been totally ignored, despite the prevalence of PTEs in soils.
-Moreover, monitoring of contaminated sites is typically conducted by the respective industries such as the petroleum industry using temperature, pressure, and flow changes methods along the pipeline, which have inherent risks and rely on the accuracy of the experts [45].
-In addition, these methods are inefficient at detecting small soil changes and therefore, benefits of detecting small changes, controlling them before they become large and able to cause greater impacts, will be neglected [9].
-However, any significant alteration of soil condition needs to be carefully evaluated using available high-tech sensors and techniques for early detection of soil status due to soil contamination.
-These sensors including proximal and remote sensing techniques, which differ in their radiometric, temporal, spectral, and spatial resolution and as a result, in their monitoring ability [46].
-The spatial resolution may be millimeters (drone-based cameras), 0.5–2 m (airborne and some hyperspectral sensors such as AISA, HySPEX, APEX), 2–10 m (some satellite sensors such as WorldView-2, RapidEye, and Sentinel-2), 10–30 m (some satellite sensors such as Spot and Landsat), and up to 250–1000 m or greater (MODIS and NOAA AVHRR) depending on the sensor’s platform [47].
-In this review article, satellite monitoring techniques is presented.
+This study discusses an overview of soil pollution detection methods through satellite images and techniques used to detect the pollution so far.
+The types of machine learning methods used in satellite imagery detection will also be reviewed due to the advancement of machine learning in all areas.
+Finally, the types of satellites, the current limitations of space borne sensors for soil contamination monitoring, and how to estimate the efficiency of the methods will be discussed.

 Predictors and underlying mechanisms

 Recently, researchers have explored the use of innovative tools that make the detection of soil contaminants easier and faster, thus enabling higher resolution prediction of contamination levels [48].
-An emerging method is known as visible and infrared reflectance spectroscopy (VIRS), which involves in the- field measurement of contaminants from either a handheld portable device, unmanned aerial vehicles (UAVs), or even satellites, for fast remote sensing of large spatial areas [47], [49]; The visible reflectance spectrum (VIS, 380e750 nm), near-infrared spectrum (NIR, 750e1300 nm), short wave inferred spectrum (SWIR, 1300e2500 nm), mid-infrared spectrum (MIR, 0.25e2.5 mm) and long-wave infrared spectrum (LWI, 8e12 mm) have all been applied for VIRS based soil monitoring [50].
+An emerging method is known as visible and infrared reflectance spectroscopy (VIRS), which involves in the field measurement of contaminants from either a handheld portable device, unmanned aerial vehicles (UAVs), or even satellites, for fast remote sensing of large spatial areas [47], [49].
+The visible reflectance spectrum (VIS, 380e750 nm), near-infrared spectrum (NIR, 750e1300 nm), short wave inferred spectrum (SWIR, 1300e2500 nm), mid-infrared spectrum (MIR, 0.25e2.5 mm) and long-wave infrared spectrum (LWI, 8e12 mm) have all been applied for VIRS based soil monitoring [50].
 The use of this sensing technique can accelerate soil pollution mapping at high resolution with less expense and time than other soil sampling approaches.
 In this review article, satellite monitoring techniques is presented.